SohamW101/SohamW101/README.md

 ## 🧠 About Me

-I’m a second-year CSE undergraduate at IIT Jodhpur with a strong interest in **ML and DL**.
+I’m a second-year CSE undergraduate at IIT Jodhpur with a strong interest in **machine learning and deep learning**.
 I enjoy implementing models from scratch, understanding training dynamics, and designing end-to-end ML/DL pipelines.

 ---